Sustainability activities in childcare—8 ideas to get you started

-Our home, the earth, is the only planet we have, so we should take good care of it.
+Our home, the Earth, is the only planet we have, so we must take good care of it.
 It’s our duty to motivate the next generation about sustainability and the importance of practising eco-consciousness by developing a sustainable lifestyle.
-Children must be gradually educated about climate change, pollution, deforestation and other environmental issues that will affect the future of the planet they live on.
+Children must be gradually educated about climate change, pollution, deforestation and other environmental issues.
+These will all affect the future of the planet they live on.
 An environmentally literate child grows up to be a responsible steward who contributes to finding beneficial solutions for our planet.

-While it is critical to teach sustainability to young learners and toddlers, it is not always easy.
-We’ve rounded up six fun and creative activities to help children enjoy learning about sustainability.
+While teaching sustainability to young learners and toddlers is critical, it is not always easy.
+We’ve rounded up eight fun and creative activities to help children enjoy learning about sustainability.

-Taking responsibility for the environment doesn’t need to feel boring.
+Taking responsibility for the environment doesn’t need to feel tedious.
+Teach children about bin colours and recycling systems.
 With a splash of creativity, children can find interest and enjoyment in activities such as recycling.
 You can encourage children to decorate the bins with you by painting with their favourite colours, adding stickers and designing the labels.

 This way, they can take pride in their participation.
 You can even motivate them by giving them a small token for their help.
 It can also be made extra fun with a tinge of friendly competition; the best set of bins gets a special prize.